sachinkr7368/IPL-Chart/README.md

 # FrontEnd Challenge – IPL

-Challenge to build a data visualisation on web app with chart from IPL (Indian Premier League) data provided in CSV files.
-Goal was to shows  stats and interesting information about IPL to someone who is New to IPL.
+Challenge to build a data visualization on a web app with the chart from IPL (Indian Premier League) data provided in CSV files.
+The goal was to show stats and interesting information about IPL to someone who is New to IPL.

   - Good UI/UX
   - Responsive Design and Everything